 Alex’s scholarly interests include American literature, media studies and disability studies.
-He has contributed multiple reviews to American Book Review and has placed an essay on Annie Proulx’s The Shipping News in the an upcoming volume of cinder, an Australian journal devoted to creative practice.
+He has contributed multiple reviews to American Book Review and has placed an essay on Annie Proulx’s The Shipping News in cinder, an Australian journal devoted to creative practice.
 His essay, “The New Kid in Primetime: What Speechless Has To Say” appears in Beginning with Disability: A Primer (Routledge, 2017), for which he served as a contributing editor.
 Alex has presented at numerous conferences, including The North American Review 50th Anniversary Conference, the Australasian Association of Writing Programs Conference and the Midwestern Modern Language Association’s annual meeting.

 Alex has taught courses in creative writing, American and British literature, composition, journalism and media studies.
 He first taught at the University of Missouri in 2012 before teaching at UIC, Macquarie and Roosevelt University.